cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/physicsmodels.md

 # Physics Models

-<sub><sup>COMBINE</sup></sub> can be run directly on the text-based datacard.
+<span style="font-variant:small-caps;">Combine</span> can be run directly on the text-based datacard.
 However, for more advanced physics models, the internal step to convert the datacard to a binary workspace should be performed by the user.
 To create a binary workspace starting from a `datacard.txt`, you can run

 ```sh
 text2workspace.py datacard.txt -o workspace.root